moq-wg/moq-transport/draft-lcurley-moq-transport.md

 * MUST establish a new transport session to the provided URL upon receipt of a `GOAWAY` message.
 * SHOULD establish the connection in parallel which MUST use different QUIC connection.
 * SHOULD remain connected for two servers for a short period, processing objects from both in parallel.

-# Track Request Parameters {#track-req-params}

-The Track Request Parameters identify properties of the track requested in either the ANNOUNCE or SUSBCRIBE REQUEST control messages.
-Every parameter MUST appear at most once.
-The peers MUST close the connection if there are duplicates.
-The Parameter Value Length field indicates the length of the Parameter Value.

-### GROUP SEQUENCE Parameter

-The GROUP SEQUENCE parameter (key 0x00) identifies the group within the track to start delivering objects.
-The publisher MUST start delivering the objects from the most recent group, when this parameter is omitted.
-This parameter is applicable in SUBSCRIBE REQUEST message.

-### OBJECT SEQUENCE Parameter
-The OBJECT SEQUENCE parameter (key 0x01) identifies the object with the track to start delivering objects.
-The `GROUP SEQUENCE` parameter MUST be set to identify the group under which to start delivery.
-The publisher MUST start delivering from the beginning of the selected group when this parameter is omitted.
-This parameter is applicable in SUBSCRIBE REQUEST message.

-### AUTHORIZATION INFO Parameter
-AUTHORIZATION INFO parameter (key 0x02) identifies track's authorization information.
-This parameter is populated for cases where the authorization is required at the track level.
-This parameter is applicable in SUBSCRIBE REQUEST and ANNOUNCE messages.

 # Security Considerations